 So, before you publish your content, ask yourself: is your content showcasing your knowledge in an informative and engaging manner?
 Have you thought about what your audience is searching for?
 Does your content meet and exceed your customers’ needs?

 Positioning yourself as an expert is only the beginning.
-To become an authority, your content needs to be cited by other recognised experts and influencers in your sector.
+To become an authority, your content must be cited by other recognised experts and influencers in your sector.

-Once your work is used as a high-quality source of information by your peers, your brand becomes a respected voice in your chosen field.
+Once your peers use your work as a high-quality source of information, your brand becomes a respected voice in your chosen field.
 There’s no better endorsement than a leader in your field recommending your work on their website!

-You don’t want any negative reviews plastered online about your brand, as this will damage your ranking.
-To combat this, you should publish true positive user reviews on your site and third-party sites like Trustpilot or Facebook.
+You don’t want negative reviews plastered online about your brand, as this will damage your ranking.
+To combat this, you should publish authentic positive user reviews on your site and third-party sites like Trustpilot or Facebook.

-If you do unfortunately receive some negative feedback, this needs to be addressed as soon as possible.
+Unfortunately, if you receive some negative feedback, this needs to be addressed as soon as possible.
 You don’t want the negative comments to outweigh the positive.
-Google has made clear that too many bad reviews are a sign of poor quality.
+Google has clarified that too many bad reviews are a sign of poor quality.

 Why Is Google E-A-T Important for SEO?

-Essentially, what Google is doing is providing us with detailed information as to what they consider to be high-quality, trustworthy content.
-Plus, it also informs users as to which content will be of most value to them.
+Essentially, what Google is doing is providing us with detailed information on what they consider high-quality, trustworthy content.
+Plus, it also informs users which content will be of the most value to them.

 So, it’s important to consider these three pillars when conducting your SEO strategy.
 Google E-A-T is especially impactful for “Your Money or Your Life” (YMYL) content.
 That is, content that focuses on pressing world news, health, law, race issues, ethnic and religious groups, or information on sexual orientation and gender.

-Providing misinformation on these topics will significantly decrease your E-A-T ranking, and this could even lead to a damaged brand reputation.
+Providing misinformation on these topics will significantly decrease your E-A-T ranking, possibly leading to a damaged brand reputation.